Mission & Vision¶

 Who is behind Ghini¶

-Ghini started as a one-man project, by Brett Adams.
-He started this software as Bauble, for and at the Belize Botanical Garden, and later on adapted it to the needs of a couple of other users who asked him.
-Brett made Bauble a commons, by releasing it under a GPL license.
+Ghini was born back in 2004 as Bauble, at the Belize Botanical Garden.
+It was later adapted to the needs of a few more gardens.
+Brett Adams, the original programmer, made this software a commons, by releasing it under a GPL license.

-After some years of stagnation Mario Frasca took responsibility of updating Bauble, rebranded it to Ghini, in honour of Luca Ghini, started advocating, travelling, distributing, developing, documenting it, and it is now Mario Frasca writing this, enhancing the software, looking for users, requesting feedback...
+After years of stagnation Mario Frasca revived the project, and rebranded it as Ghini in honour of Luca Ghini, founder of the first European botanic garden and herbarium.
+Mario Frasca started advocating, travelling, distributing, developing, expanding, redefining, documenting it, and it is now Mario Frasca writing this, looking for users, requesting feedback.

-So currently behind Ghini there’s not only one developer, but much more importantly, a small but growing global users community.
+Behind Ghini there’s not only one developer, but a small but growing global users community.

-Translations are provided by volunteers who mostly stay behind the scenes, translating a couple of missing terms or sentences, and disappearing again.
+Translations are provided by volunteers who mostly stay behind the scenes, translating missing terms or sentences, and disappearing again.

 To make things clearer when we speak of Ghini, but should—and in this document we will—indicate whether it’s Ghini(the software), or Ghini(the people), unless obviously we mean both things.